mtod92/equpy/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+M.T. acknowledges the support of HHMI and Jack W. Szostak, the authors would like to thank Aleksandar Radakovic for introducing them to the problem of multiple equilibria at the genesis of this project.

 # References